 Item 25.
 Draft Resolution SED-5.
-In this Resolution, the CPUC approves an Administrative Consent Order and Agreement between the Commission's Safety and Enforcement Division and SCE to resolve all issues involving the 2017 Liberty, Rye, Meyers, and Thomas Fires and the 2018 Woolsey, whereby SCE agrees to fines, safety measures, and disallowances totaling \$550 million as follows: \$110 million fine to the General Fund of the State of California; \$65 million in shareholder-funded safety measures; and \$375 million in permanent disallowances of cost recovery.
+In this Resolution, the CPUC approves an Administrative Consent Order and Agreement between the Commission's Safety and

+Enforcement Division and SCE to resolve all issues involving the 2017 Liberty, Rye, Meyers, and Thomas Fires and the 2018 Woolsey Fire, whereby SCE agrees to fines, safety measures, and disallowances totaling \$550 million as follows: \$110 million fine to the General Fund of the State of California; \$65 million in shareholder-funded safety measures; and \$375 million in permanent disallowances of cost recovery.
+Held to December 16, 2021.

 Item 26.
 Draft Resolution SED-6.
 In this Resolution, the Commission approves an Administrative Consent Order and Agreement between the Commission's Safety and Enforcement Division and PG&E to resolve all issues involving the 2019 Kincade Fire.
 PG&E agrees to pay a \$40 million fine to the General Fund of the State of California and to not seek rate recovery of capital expenditures in the amount of \$85 million for the permanent removal of abandoned transmission facilities within its service territory, for a total of \$125 million.
+Approved 3-2, Commissioners Shiroma and Houck dissenting.